huginn/huginn/README.md

 ## Getting Started

-### Quick Start

-If you just want to play around, you can simply clone this repository, then perform the following steps:
+### Pre-Configuring for Heroku

+* Update the database.yml file to have the proper postgres username
 * Edit `config/initializers/secret_token.rb` and replace `REPLACE_ME_NOW!` with the output of `rake secret`.
-* Run `rake db:create`, `rake db:migrate`, and then `rake db:seed` to create a development MySQL database with some example seed data.
+* Run `rake db:create`, `rake db:migrate`, and then `rake db:seed` to create a development Postgres database with some example seed data.
 Run `rails s`, visit `http://localhost:3000`, and login with the username of `admin` and the password of `password`.
-* Make some extra Terminal windows and run `bundle exec rails runner bin/schedule.rb`, `bundle exec rails runner bin/twitter_stream.rb`, and `script/delayed_job run` in separate windows.
+* Make some extra Terminal windows and run `bundle exec rails runner bin/schedule.rb`, `foreman start` in separate windows.
 * Setup some Agents!

-### Real Start

-Follow these instructions if you wish to deploy your own version of Huginn or contribute back to the project.
-GitHub doesn't make it easy to work with private forks of public repositories, so I recommend that you follow the following steps:

-* Make a public fork of Huginn
-* Make a private, empty GitHub repository called `huginn-private`
-* Duplicate your public fork into your new private repository (via [GitHub's instructions](https://help.github.com/articles/duplicating-a-repository)):

-        git clone --bare git@github.com:you/huginn.git
-        cd huginn.git
-        git push --mirror git@github.com:you/huginn-private.git
-        cd .. && rm -rf huginn.git

-* Checkout your new private repository.
-* Add your Huginn public fork as a remote to your new private repository (`huginn-private`):

-        git remote add public git@github.com:you/huginn.git

-* Run the steps from *Quick Start* above to configure your copy of Huginn.
-* When you want to contribute patches, do a remote push from your private repository to your public fork of the relevant commits, then make a pull request to this repository.

-## Deployment

-Deployment right now is configured with Capistrano, Unicorn, and nginx.
-You should feel free to deploy in a different way, however, and please submit your deployment solutions back!

-### Required Setup

-In your private copy of Huginn, do the following:

 * Edit `app/models/user.rb` and change the invitation code(s) in `INVITATION_CODES`.
 This controls who can signup to use your installation.
 * Edit `app/mailers/system_mailer.rb` and set your default from address.